Advantages of ISO Certification

 • Fewer customer complaints

-The return on investment is strongest when the system is integrated into operations rather than layered on top.
+The return is strongest when ISO is integrated into operations rather than layered on top.

 Internal vs. External Value